Optimism versus Faith

 "The Source of Peace is faith."

 What greater authority is there to encourage our Faith and trust in God?
-Countless numbers of prophets, seers and other holy men confess their trust in God in the Bible and other sacred books.
+Countless numbers of prophets, seers and other holy men confess their trust in God in the Bible, the Zend Avesta, Upanishads, and other sacred books.
 In the New Testament these sayings are quoted over and over again and new ones are added.
 Who are we that we should DARE to be without faith in our God when we read all these marvellous testimonials?
 We have only to look back for a moment into our own present lives and we shall remember instances without number, when the Hand of God and His loving care of us has been made manifest; and if we do this sincerely no doubts as to our present troubles being resolved for our ultimate good, nor fear of the future, should be able to assail us.
 "He that trusteth in the Lord, mercy shall compass him about."

 What wonderful comfort and Peace there is in these words!
 Words of benediction and love beyond our understanding!
 History abounds with examples of faith and the lack of it.
 Napoleon won every battle in war and peace, but when he lost faith in himself and his Star he met his Waterloo.